-To the Pitzer Community,
+To the Pitzer College Community:

-It is up to each one of us to help foster a secure and supportive environment at Pitzer College, an environment where individuals can feel safe to visit, learn, work, and live.
-To that end, I am pleased to share our Annual Fire Safety and Security Report with the Pitzer Community.
+Stemmed in our core value of social responsibility, it is up to each of us to foster a secure and supportive community at Pitzer College.
+Specifically, we must strive to create an environment where individuals feel safe to visit, learn, work, and live.
+As such, I am pleased to share our Annual Fire Safety and Security Report with the Pitzer Community.
 This report contains information about campus safety measures and statistics about crime in our College community.
-It also describes our efforts to combat alcohol and drug abuse.
-A truly safe campus can only be achieved through the cooperation of everyone.
-Please take the time to read this report and help foster a more caring and safe environment.
+Importantly, it also describes our efforts to provide prevention and education programming about alcohol and drug abuse.
+A safe campus can only be achieved through the cooperation of everyone.
+Please take the time to read this report and help foster a more caring and safe community.